Cycling Time Trials

-Cycling Time Trials is the bicycle racing organisation which supervises individual and team time trials in England and Wales.
+Cycling Time Trials is the bicycle racing organisation which supervises individual and team time trials in England, Scotland and Wales.
 It was formed out of predecessor body the Road Time Trials Council (RTTC) in 2002.

 Time trialling

 A time trial tests a rider not against other cyclists but the watch.
 Other than in team events, which are less numerous, competitors race individually, starting at intervals of a minute.
 Riders may not ride together when one catches another.
 The order of start is often organised so that the fastest riders are spaced apart.
 In that way they are less likely to catch each other, while when they catch lesser riders they will pass that much faster that neither will be helped or hindered.

 UK races can be organised over any distance but in practice they are most often run at standard distances of 10, 25, 50 and 100 miles, with occasional races at 15 and 30 miles.
 The winner is the fastest over the course, routed so it finishes close to the start to lessen the effect of hills and wind.
 Longer events, lasting 12 or 24 hours are also held, the winner covering the greatest distance.

 There are records at all distances, for riders on conventional bicycles, tandems and tricycles, plus for teams of individual riders, calculated on aggregate times or distances.
 There are championships for men, women, riders younger than 18, and competitions for veterans (riders aged 40 or more).
 The British Best All-Rounder competition, run by the RTTC since 1944, combines performances across three longer distance events.